njmei-brown/fly-group-activity-monitor/README.md

 Overview:

-The Fly Activity Experiment Manager allows for quantitation of fly motion (i.e. the number of flies moving in a given frame) during various experimental paradigms.
+The Fly Activity Assay allows for quantitation of fly motion (i.e. the number of flies moving in a given frame) during various experimental paradigms.
 Importantly, this movement quantitation is done in real-time (or near real-time).